vocksel/geo/README.md

 * Download a copy of the rbxm from the [releases page](https://github.com/vocksel/geo/releases/latest) under the Assets section.
 * Drag and drop the file into Roblox Studio to add it to your experience.

-## Helpers

-The above functions are the core of this library.
-However, since there are a lot of useful helper functions that are critical to getting to the point of shape recognition, they are exposed as well for all to make use of.

 ## Documentation

 You can find the Hue documentation [here](https://vocksel.github.io/geo).